 This will make everything so much easier.

-I suggest you post at least one time per day, but I think the best is posting between 2-3 times per day.
+I suggest you post at least once a day, but I think the best is posting between 2-3 times per day.

 So with the lesson learned above, you will post this amount every single day!